feddybear99/Module2Challenge/README.md

 **Summary**

 *Advantages of refactoring code:*
 The acronym DRY: Don't Repeat Yourself is important to follow because it reduces reusing a piece of code over and over again.
 I noticed when there were multiple places where I needed to make the same edit, and that’s where it led to redundancy and where I needed to correct each fix —which resulted in several troubleshooting problems.
+When refactoring code, it was helpful to minimize the redundant loops and concatenate instead.

 *Disadvantages of refactoring code:*
 It can be very hard to work off of a previously built module (in Excel) because of the way VBA is set up.
 I had to re-do quite a few Modules within VBA so that the code would eventually work just right.
 I found that it was hard to rearrange and fix dimmensions for the code when trying to run a for loop and an array.